COLLABORATING FOR A EQUITABLE COVID-19 RECOVERY

 Recovery from the Covid-19 pandemic poses a pivotal moment to build back communities better.
 President Biden’s American Rescue Plan Act (ARPA) came at a crucial time as communities throughout the world are building back towards social, physical, and financial security.
 In March of 2021, The U.S. Treasury Department announced $350 billion of the American Rescue Plan will be allocated to Coronavirus State and Local Fiscal Recovery Funds for eligible state, local, territorial, and Tribal governments.

-The County of Boulder has recognized this moment and sought to work with on-the-ground stakeholders in a truly collaborative and transparent planning process to determine how to allocate the federal funding to projects with strong support.
-Rebuild by Design is partnered with the County of Boulder to garner insight from communities throughout all of Boulder County, with an emphasis on those most impacted by the pandemic, namely low income communities and communities of color, to inform the distribution of a portion of the County’s recovery funds in ways that would provide measurable equitable outcomes to build assets, strength, and resilience for community members who suffered in disparate ways due to racial, social, and gender inequalities.
+The County of Boulder recognized this moment and sought to work with on-the-ground stakeholders in a truly collaborative and transparent planning process to determine how to allocate $64 million in federal funding to projects with strong support.
+Rebuild by Design partnered with the County of Boulder to garner insight from communities throughout all of Boulder County, with an emphasis on those most impacted by the pandemic, namely low income communities and communities of color, to inform the distribution of a portion of the County’s recovery funds in ways that would provide measurable equitable outcomes to build assets, strength, and resilience for community members who suffered in disparate ways due to racial, social, and gender inequalities.

-Rebuild has worked with the Boulder County Commissioners’ Office to identify local partner organizations to form a Steering Committee and design an engagement process to understand who was impacted most by the pandemic, how they were impacted, and how the ARPA funds could be allocated to be transformational for residents, workers, businesses and students.
+Rebuild worked with the Boulder County Commissioners’ Office to identify local partner organizations to form a Steering Committee and design an engagement process to understand who was impacted most by the pandemic, how they were impacted, and how the ARPA funds could be allocated to be transformational for residents, workers, businesses and students.

 Rebuild by design led the Steering Committee through a collaborative process to define equitable and inclusive principles of engagement.
 Because the pandemic was still ongoing, the group determined that a survey, along with targeted events, would be the best method to hear feedback from the greatest number of those impacted.